Since 2010 the commercial solar panel cost

 - 25 kWh: ~ $52,000

-To apply for this program, a solar installation should be located in the U.S. and used by a business subject, which pays taxes for the U.S. government.
+To apply for this program, a solar installation should be located in the U.S. and used by a business subject, which pays taxes to the U.S. government.
 Thus, charity funds, for example, can't benefit from this program.
 Here is

 a full guide on claiming solar tax credit in the United States.